The hedge fund set to buy Tribune Publishing mismanaged employees’ pensions, federal investigators found

 With a billionaire’s change of mind, Tribune newspapers seem to be on track for a sale to a hedge fund

-In the decision, James J. Purcell of the Labor Department’s Employee Benefits Security Administration, wrote to an Alden attorney that “our investigation revealed that plan-level deliberations and investment decisions" were made by Alden associates despite requirements that fiduciaries generally avoid conflicts of interest with the investors who oversee funds in which the pensions place money.
+In the decision, James J. Purcell, of the Labor Department’s Employee Benefits Security Administration, wrote to an Alden attorney that “our investigation revealed that plan-level deliberations and investment decisions" were made by Alden associates despite requirements that fiduciaries generally avoid conflicts of interest with the investors who oversee funds in which the pensions place money.

 By moving the pension plans’ money into two Alden funds, the fiduciaries “did not comply with applicable plan provisions and fund investor restrictions, and steps were not taken to ensure that the interests of the Plans would be separately and distinctly represented in the transactions,” Purcell wrote.